-- Mobile devices provide ready access to remote email, files and other government data while on - travel, but they present security challenges for users and government agencies as well as - opportunities for malicious foreign interests.
+Mobile devices provide ready access to remote email, files and other government data while on travel, but they present security challenges for users and government agencies as well as opportunities for malicious foreign interests.
 Theft and data breaches are a major concern.
-If - successful, malicious foreign actors could gain access to sensitive agency data.
+If successful, malicious foreign actors could gain access to sensitive agency data.

-5 Refer to your agency's approved product list or the General Services Administration (GSA) website for information on EMMs.
+&lt;sup>6 Refer to your agency's approved product list or the General Services Administration (GSA) website for information on EMMs.

-- 288 Information security mechanisms for agency enterprise IT systems and services should be used to - protect mobile devices.
-For example, email should be scanned by the agency email servers before it - is delivered to the mobile device.
-An EMM system checks device configuration and compliance - with device security guidance when the employee connects to email or other agency resources. - 292 However, these security checks may occur infrequently during travel. - As an additional countermeasure to detect anomalous behavior in real-time, mobile threat defense - 294 (MTD) should be installed on the device.
-This software monitors device, application, and network - behavior.
-It can detect suspicious and potentially malicious application or network activity and - 296 notify the EMM administrator and the device user.
-The software should be configured to remediate - malicious behavior, either independently or via integration with the EMM system.
-The information - 298 collected by MTD software should be limited to the minimum data necessary to perform its - 299 function.
+Information security mechanisms for agency enterprise IT systems and services should be used to protect mobile devices.
+For example, email should be scanned by the agency email servers before it is delivered to the mobile device.
+An EMM system checks device configuration and compliance with device security guidance when the employee connects to email or other agency resources.
+However, these security checks may occur infrequently during travel.

+As an additional countermeasure to detect anomalous behavior in real-time, mobile threat defense (MTD) should be installed on the device.
+This software monitors device, application, and network behavior.
+It can detect suspicious and potentially malicious applications, text messages, URLs, QR codes, or network activity and notify the EMM administrator and the device user.
+On-Device detection should be used to support the always-on nature of mobile devices.
+Many countries do not have an adequate or persistent connection to the Internet, thus increasing threats from zero-day attacks.
+Employing MTD that performs detection on-device provides persistent threat detection for the device.
+The software should be configured to remediate malicious behavior, either independently or via integration with the EMM system.
+The information collected by MTD software should be limited to the minimum data necessary to perform its function.

-- 300 Approval of MTD software for real-time security monitoring of the mobile device should be - 301 coordinated with the agency's CISO or appropriate agency-designated authority and is the overall - responsibility of the AO.
+Approval of MTD software for real-time security monitoring of the mobile device should be coordinated with the agency's CISO or appropriate agency-designated authority and is the overall responsibility of the AO.